Basic Keycloak deployment

 kubectl apply -f example-kc.yaml

-You can provide an alternative ingress resource pointing to the service <keycloak-cr-name>-service.
+You can then provide an alternative ingress resource pointing to the service named <keycloak-cr-name>-service by default.

 For debugging and development purposes, consider directly connecting to the Keycloak service using a port forward.
 For example, enter this command: